+- Defaults

-Basic data of signal groups
+- Basic data of signal groups

-Supply of intergreen time matrix (TA marking)
+- Supply of intergreen time matrix (TA marking)

+- Signal program creation

-SDM supply
+- SDM supply

-SDM frame plan
+- SDM frame plan

 The SDM table contains the information on the frame plan and the green range plan from the SDM frame plan in a table.
 According to the list SF channel assignment and the selected options in the SDM frame plan, values can be available for the permission and demand range for each signal group.